At Devonshire Square Physiotherapy we are committed to protecting and respecting your privacy.

 • Accurate and up to date

 • Not transferred to other countries without adequate protection

 Devonshire Square Physiotherapy will be the Data Controller responsible for information in respect of its physiotherapy patients, and personnel at the practice will process data in association with their role.
 Clinical staff are responsible for following their relevant professional and legal obligations.
 Whilst processors have legal responsibility for their actions the Controller has an obligation to ensure that they comply with GDPR.
 All processors are bound by their contractual obligations about client and patient confidentiality.

 We will ensure that, where data are processed externally, for example by service providers, Cloud services or storage facilities, all external processors are compliant with this policy and relevant legislation.

 What kinds of personal information do we process?

 Reception staff are required to collect personal data (e.g. contact details) for making appointments and day to day administration.
 These will be recorded on the clinical notes and diary system.
 It is a legal requirement for us to record attendance.
 Reception staff are required to handle sensitive personal data but will never share this.

 Sensitive Personal Data

 Clinical records contain sensitive personal information and will be recorded by clinicians in accordance with the relevant professional standards and legal obligations.
-Consent is to be obtained before sensitive personal data is shared with, for example, General Practitioners, other health professionals or insurers.
+Consent is to be obtained before sensitive personal data are shared with, for example, General Practitioners, other health professionals or insurers.
 Sharing information with other parties will not be done without your written consent specifying what details you wish to share and who you would like to share it with.
 You can ask to see a copy of any correspondence before it is sent.